-KMFA 89.5 is an independent public classical radio station.
-KMFA serves approximately 100,000 listeners each week and features both locally produced shows like Classical Austin, Film Score Focus, and Classical Guitar Alive, as well as nationally distributed programming from Public Radio International, American Public Media, and National Public Radio.
+KMFA 89.5 is an independent public classical radio station in Austin, TX.
+KMFA serves approximately 100,000 listeners each week and features locally produced shows like Classical Austin, Film Score Focus, and Classical Guitar Alive, as well as nationally distributed programming from Public Radio International, American Public Media, and National Public Radio.

 Classical music inspires and restores the human spirit.
 KMFA handcrafts exceptional classical music experiences on-air, online, and in community.